ouster-lidar/ouster-sdk/python/docs/examples.rst

 .. _ex-xyzlut:

-Working with 3D Points and the XYZLut
+Projecting into Cartesian Coordinates
 =====================================

-To facilitate working with 3D points, you can create a function via :py:func:`.client.XYZLut` which will project any :py:class:`.LidarScan` into cartesian coordinates by referencing a precalculated XYZ Look-uptable.
-This function can then be applied to any scan to create a numpy array of ``H x W x 3``, which represents the cartesian coordintes of the points in the sensor coordinate frame.
+To facilitate working with 3D points, you can call :py:func:`.client.XYZLut` to create a function which will project a :py:class:`.LidarScan` into Cartesian coordinates using a precomputed lookup table.
+The result of calling this function will be a point cloud represented as a numpy array.
+See the API documentation for :py:func:`.client.XYZLut` for more details.

 .. literalinclude:: /../src/ouster/sdk/examples/client.py
     :start-after: [doc-stag-plot-xyz-points]
     :end-before: [doc-etag-plot-xyz-points]
-    :emphasize-lines: 2-5
+    :emphasize-lines: 2-3
     :linenos:
     :dedent: